Placement Process

 Objective Function

-of the floor plan.
+The objective function is to minimize the total area of the floor plan.
 This is done by posting the following constraint:

 Approximate Optimal Placement